 Or what if you get hurt or sick on your cruise?
 Or what if you miss it altogether because your flight gets delayed?
 Or what if your luggage gets lost in transit?

 All of these scenarios aren’t meant to scare you.
 They are meant to show you how travel insurance for your cruise can come in handy.
-In all of these scenarios travel insurance would cover you, providing compensation for any money out of pocket you lost.
+In these scenarios travel insurance can cover you, providing compensation for any money out of pocket you lost.

-Why We Think Cruise Insurance is Important, Yet People Don’t Buy
+Why We Think Cruise Insurance is Important, Yet Some People Don’t Buy

 In fact, you might be surprised at what travel insurance for your cruise can cover.
 From having to cancel your cruise for certain reasons, being delayed and missing the ship, getting hurt or sick and requiring medical attention, or even having an emergency that cuts your trip short, insurance can cover you in many cases.

 Many cruise passengers forego insurance, however.
 For one, they think that they don’t need it.
 It is true that most of the time you won’t need or use cruise insurance.
 Most trips go off without a hitch.
 But just like health or car insurance, having it when there is an incident is invaluable.

 We think others don’t buy insurance because they believe it costs too much.
 What’s surprising is how affordable it can actually be to insure your cruise.

-The rule of thumb that most experts cite is that travel insurance should cost between 5-7% of your cruise.
+The rule of thumb we’ve always followed is that travel insurance should cost between 5-7% of your cruise.
 So for a $3,000 trip, they say you can expect to pay between $150 and $210.

 Pricing Out Cruise Insurance

 We recently ran several scenarios to see just how much cruise insurance actually costs.
-All searches were for a week-long cruise for two people and only looking at policies that provided emergency medical coverage and medical evacuation coverage.
+All searches were for a week-long Caribbean cruise for two people and only looking at policies that provided comprehensive coverage.
+This includes cancellation coverage, emergency medical coverage and medical evacuation coverage.

 Here are the results:

 As you can see, prices vary much more than the 5-7% range.
-We found that depending on age and the level of coverage you select, it can range anywhere from 3% of your trip cost to nearly 13% of trip cost.
+We found that depending on age and the level of coverage you select, it can range anywhere from 3% of your trip cost to more than 12% of trip cost.